-If he or she is able to read 4 out of the 5 words (80%) chosen correctly, the facilitator continues with asking the girl to read out the paragraph.

-If the girl is unable to read 4 out of 5 words correctly, the facilitator goes back to the box with letters and asks the girl to read out letters.
+If he or she is able to read 4 out of the 5 words (80%) chosen correctly, the facilitator continues with asking If the girl is unable to read 4 out of 5 words correctly, the facilitator goes back to the box with letters and asks the girl to read out letters.
 If the girl reads 4 out of 5 letter correctly, he or she is at a letter level.